buminhancay/Traffic-Prediction/README.md

-In the paper you can find motivation of the study and conclusions drawn of the projects.
+In the paper you can find article of the study.